Iceland

 100% Selection of quality assurance mechanisms

-Universities can select quality assurance mechanisms freely according to their needs
+Universities cannot select quality assurance mechanisms

-100% Selection of quality assurance providers
+0% Selection of quality assurance providers

-Universities can choose the quality assurance agency freely according to their needs (including agencies from other countries)
+Universities cannot choose the quality assurance agency

 100% Capacity to design content of degree programmes